 18 May, 14:30 – 16:30 BST & 19 May, 8:00 – 10:00 BST

 Both sessions will include a scenario that focuses on a chemical spill at a commercial site.
 However, factors such as scale, response system and the type of chemical involved will vary.
-The scenarios will explore the six phases of integrated emergency management – anticipation, assessment, prevention, preparation, response and recovery.
+The scenario will explore incident scene management and how to implement a proportionate response to an incident involving hazardous materials.
 They will also include:

 - What training response teams should undertake so they are fully prepared when such an incident happens.